A/B testing is a way to make data-based decisions about what's working or not when serving your customers.

 3 Make your website more accessibile to different users

-Web accessibility is about making the internet available and usable to everyone with diverse abilities, technologies, and situations.
+Web accessibility or usability is about making the internet available and usable to everyone with diverse abilities, technologies, and situations.

 When speaking about making the web accessible for those with disabilities who would otherwise limit their interaction on the internet, however, web accessibility also refers to those who: